unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 - Roberts and
 - fuzzy logic methods.

-Here, We'll cover one of the most popular method, which is the **Canny Edge Detection**.
+Here, We'll cover one of the most popular methods, which is the **Canny Edge Detection**.

 ---

 ### [Canny Edge Detection](https://en.wikipedia.org/wiki/Canny_edge_detector#Process_of_Canny_edge_detection_algorithm)

-A multi-stage edge detection operation capable of detecting wide range of edges in images.
-Now, the Process of Canny edge detection algorithm can be broken down to 5 different steps:
+A multi-stage edge detection operation capable of detecting a wide range of edges in images.
+Now, the Process of Canny edge detection algorithm can be broken down into 5 different steps:

 1. Apply Gaussian Filter
 2. Find the intensity gradients